MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 When setting up an [Azure Data Explorer output connection](/azure/stream-analytics/azure-database-explorer-output) to Azure Stream Analytics job, you specify target Azure Data Explorer cluster, database, and table name.

 > [!NOTE]
-> For Ingestion to successfully work, you need to make sure the:
+> For Ingestion to work successfully, you need to make sure the:
 >
 > * Number of columns in the Azure Stream Analytics job query match the Azure Data Explorer table, and are in the same order.
 > * Name of the columns and data type match between the Azure Stream Analytics SQL query and the Azure Data Explorer table.

 ## Create an Azure Data Explorer output connection

 If you don't already have one, [create an Azure Stream Analytics job](/azure/stream-analytics/stream-analytics-quick-create-portal).
 The Azure Stream Analytics job transfers events from an input source to an Azure Data Explorer cluster using the SQL query defined in the job to transform the data.
-A target table in Azure Data Explorer database is also needed to ingest this data.
+Also, a target table in Azure Data Explorer database is necessary, to ingest this data.
 Then, you can create the Azure Data Explorer output connection to Azure Stream Analytics job, which can be managed through the Azure portal or with the Azure Resource Manager template.

 > [!NOTE]
 > Azure Data Explorer output connection only supports [Managed Identity](/azure/active-directory/managed-identities-azure-resources/overview) for authentication.
 As part of output creation, database monitor and database ingestor permission will be granted to Azure Stream Analytics job MSI.